gimphammer/fastfind/README.md

 ### 5.1 Shortcuts

 you can ignore the shortcuts listed here, but if you are familiar with shortcuts, you can work more fluently.
+The specific key-maps are not listed here.
+You can have your own setting according to your personal preference.

 | vs-code command ID                       | Comments                                                     |
 | ---------------------------------------- | ------------------------------------------------------------ |